namans3/Keyword-Extraction/README.md

     return math.log(len(bloblist) / (1 + doc_freq(word, bloblist)))
 ```

-Finally, a function to calculate the TF-IDF scores which basically just muluplies the TF and IDF scores and returns the product.
+Finally, a function to calculate the TF-IDF scores which basically just multiplies the TF and IDF scores and returns the product.
 ```
 def tdidf(word, blob, bloblist):
     return tf(word, blob) * idf(word, bloblist)
 ```

-We setup a function scorewords which would calculate the TF-IDF score through the functions described above for all the words in a blob (positiveblob or negativeblob) and then it sorts the words in decending order of magnitude of the score.
+We setup a function scorewords which would calculate the TF-IDF score through the functions described above for all the words in a blob (positiveblob or negativeblob) and then it sorts the words in descending order of magnitude of the score.
 ```
 def scorewords(blob, blobs):
     scores = {word: tdidf(word, blob, blobs) for word in blob.words}